Mid0aria/owofarmbot/README.md

 # OwO Farm Bot

-⭐⭐⭐ You can also give this repository a star to show more people and they can use this repository
+⭐⭐⭐ You can also give this repository a star to show more people and they can use this repository<br>
+⭐⭐⭐ If this repo gets 100 stars the open source of the code will be shared

 [![views](https://hits.sh/github.com/Mid0aria/owofarmbot.svg?view=today-total&label=Repo%20Today/Total%20Views&color=770ca1&labelColor=007ec6)](https://github.com/Mid0aria/owofarmbot/)<br>
 [❗・Important](#important)<br>